 Due to their large size, lack of clear visibility and limited maneuverability, bus accidents frequently occur, often causing serious injuries and fatalities that result in wrongful death claims.
-These injuries occur in many different ways, including when buses collide with cars and other vehicles, pedestrians or cyclists; or when an anxious bus driver starts moving too quickly while passengers are standing or still getting on (boarding) or off (alighting), often causing very serious and painful injuries.
+These injuries occur in many different ways, such as when buses collide with cars and other vehicles, pedestrians or cyclists; or when an anxious bus driver starts moving too quickly while passengers are standing or still getting on or off.
+These types of accidents often result in very serious and painful injuries.

 Victims of bus accidents include the following:

 - Drivers and passengers in cars and other motor vehicles stuck by buses;